Worcester Lawyers for Alcohol Crimes

 - A bottle with the seal broken and some of the contents missing

 In open container cases, the defendant has to have been aware that the container was open at the time in question.
 In some states, drivers or vehicle owners can use the defense that a passenger brought the open container into the car without their knowledge.
 The defendant may also try to prove that the container had a faulty seal that opened on its own.

 Open containers on party buses, limousines, or in car trunks are often allowed.
 For misdemeanor or simple infractions, the penalties often involve fines or community service.
-Our Worcester criminal defense attorneys can investigate your situation and build your defense to help you seek a positive outcome.
+Our Worcester lawyers are experts in criminal defense.
+They can investigate your situation and build your defense to help you seek a positive outcome.

 In Massachusetts, public intoxication is considered a nuisance, not a crime.
 A police officer may escort intoxicated individuals to a hospital or place them in temporary custody until they are sober.
 Regarding selling or providing alcohol to minors, depending on the circumstances, the penalties may include fines, jail time, probation, revocation of a liquor license, or community service.

-When facing charges related to alcohol crimes, it is always best to seek the assistance of Worcester criminal defense lawyers like those at Murphy & Rudolf LLP.
+When facing charges related to alcohol crimes, it is always best to seek the assistance of Worcester lawyers with expertise in criminal defense like those at Murphy & Rudolf, LLP.
 We know the ins and outs of different defenses and local laws to help our clients seek the fairest outcome possible.
-With our services, you can get personal attention and diligent representation for your case.
+With our Worcester lawyers, you can get personal attention and diligent representation for your case.